Mellanox/network-operator/README.md

 >__NOTE__: Any sub-state may be omitted if it is not required for the cluster.

->__NOTE__: NVIDIA IPAM and Whereabouts IPAM plugin can be deployed simultaneously in the same cluster

 #### NICClusterPolicy status
 NICClusterPolicy `status` field reflects the current state of the system.
 It contains a per sub-state and a global state `status`.